Ergonomic Toolbox Resources Page

-With one or two exceptions, these are products or services that I use extensively and recommend (I may have used some items in the past).
+With one or two exceptions, these are products that I use (or have used) extensively and recommend.

-I will update this page from time to time, so check back to see what’s changed.
+I update this page from time to time, so check back to see what’s changed.
 Enjoy!

 If you’re sitting at a desk all day, then you need to know that your chair has got your back (pun intended).

 Go for one that has a high enough back to support your shoulders and can be adjusted for height, tilt and if possible, depth.

 Whether you have arms on your chair or not is down to personal preference.

 Office Desks and Stands